Wesleyan-Media-Project/google_ads_archive/README.md

 To make sure that the decision to insert a record is based only on the columns present in the `google_political_ads` dataset, we exclude the `import_date` and `import_time` from the comparison query.
 This is done using the statement `SELECT * EXCEPT(import_date, import_time)`

+## Possible issues

+### Issue 1: changes in schemas

+The `daily_delta_g_creatives` scheduled query is vulnerable to possible changes in the schema (columns and their data types) of the underlying `creative_stats` table.
+Google occasionally modifies the schema of the `creative_stats` table.
+This has happened in August 2021 when Google added Brazil to its archive.
+This led to addition of two new columns `spend_range_min_brl` and `spend_range_max_brl` that were not present when our own table was created.

+Because the query imports all columns (i.e., uses the `select * ...` statement where `*` means "all columns"), there was a mismatch in columns, and the query failed.
+The problem was resolved by adding two new columns into our table.
+At the time, BigQuery supported only adding new columns at the end (i.e, it does not have "after column_x" capability to specify where exactly a new column must be inserted), so our table has the two new columns after the `import_date` and `import_time`.

+### Issue 2: changes of advertiser IDs

+The second issue does not affect the ability to import the data, but it does impact the ability to view the ad.

+An ad record includes information about the advertiser, specifically the advertiser id and the full url for viewing the ad on teh Ad Transparency website.
+In some situations Google would assign a new ID to an advertiser.
+(One possible scenario is when several advertisers merged.)
+When that happens, there would be more than one record for the same ad: the ad id would remain the same, but the advertiser information would be different.
+When that happens, **the `ad_url` field in the old ad record is not longer valid**: the ad urls include advertiser ID, and once the old ID is retired the url is no longer correct.
+If a user follows an old URL, they will land on apage that will say "ad no longer available" which is not the case.

+## Getting the ads' content

+In contrast to Facebook/Meta, Google's archive does not have the content of the ads, even when the ad consists only of text.
+The only content-related field is `ad_type` which takes the values `TEXT`, `IMAGE` or `VIDEO`.
+To retrieve the contents of the ads we, with the permission of the Google Political Ads Transparency team, scrape the ads and store them in a local database on a server maintained by WMP.